-Operating activities are the principal revenue-producing activities of the entity and other activities that are not investing or financing activities.
-Therefore, they generally result from the transactions and other events that enter into the determination of net profit or loss.
+Operating activities are the principal revenue-producing activities of the reporting entity and other activities that are not investing or financing activities.
+Therefore, they generally result from the transactions and other events that enter into the determination of net result.
 The minimum disclosure requirements are stated below: